UMainedynamics/SeidarT/docs/source/initialize_project.rst

 Creating a project file
 ~~~~~~~~~~~~~~~~~~~~~~~

 A project file can be generating using *prjbuild*.
-When

 .. :code-block::
     from seidart.routines.prjbuild import prjbuild

     prjbuild(*image_file_path*, *name_of_project*)

-..
-Checking inputs

-..
-Editing tensor values
+This command will create a blank project file and populate some of the domain fields.